AI AgentsTop 7FreshLast reviewed: · 9d ago

 Best for data-grounded RAG agents

 Originally a data framework for LLMs, LlamaIndex now ships first-class agent primitives.
-Strongest when the agent's main job is to reason over your indexed private data (RAG-first agents).
+Workflows 1.0 (announced June 22, 2026) is a lightweight event-driven, async-first, step-based framework for agentic systems in Python and TypeScript.
+Strongest when the agent's main job is to reason over your indexed private data.
+LlamaCloud is being rebranded to LlamaParse as the platform evolved into agentic document processing.

 Best for: Agents whose primary value is querying your knowledge base· Price: Open source (MIT).
-LlamaCloud is paid (optional).
+LlamaParse (formerly LlamaCloud) is paid (optional).

 Pros